LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_01_jenkins/README.md

 5. On the "Instance Configuration" page, keep the value for "Jenkins URL" and select **Save and Finish**.
 6. On the "Jenkins is ready!" page, select **Start using Jenkins**.

+TODO: Add instructions for installing the Blue Ocean plugins

 ## Implement the Experimental Pipeline
 To implement the experimental pipeline in Jenkins, you will need to create a GitHub repo, add the exercise files, and modify the files for your project.